joungminhee/joungminhee/README.md

 Hi there! i'm a Data Engineer.<br/>
 I want to be a promising engineer.<br/>
-I am very active and like to collaborate.
+I am very active and like to collaborate.<br/>

 ## 🛠 Tech Stacks 🛠